Emmanuel Fagbenle

-Emmanuel Oluwasegun Fagbenle is a Nigerian judge who served as Yahya Jammeh's last Chief Justice of the Gambia from 2015 to 2017, until the 2016 presidential election.
+Emmanuel Oluwasegun Fagbenle is a Nigerian judge who served as Yahya Jammeh's last chief justice of the Gambia from 2015 to 2017, until the 2016 presidential election.

 Early legal career

-Fagbenle served as Director of Public Prosecutions and a Judge of the Court of Appeal in the Gambia.
+Fagbenle served as director of public prosecutions and a kudge of the Court of Appeal in the Gambia.
 He was appointed to the Court of Appeal in 2009.
-He also served as President of the Court of Appeal.
-Fagbenle was appointed as a Justice of the Supreme Court of the Gambia, and served as its Acting Chief Justice from 4 February 2014, when Mabel Agyeman was dismissed, to 6 March 2014, when Ali Nawaz Chowhan was appointed.
+He also served as president of the Court of Appeal.
+Fagbenle was appointed as a justice of the Supreme Court of the Gambia, and served as its acting chief justice from 4 February 2014, when Mabel Agyeman was dismissed, to 6 March 2014, when Ali Nawaz Chowhan was appointed.

-As Chief Justice
+As chief justice

-Fagbenle was appointed as Chief Justice on 13 May 2015, to replace Ali Nawaz Chowhan, a Pakistani justice.
+Fagbenle was appointed chief justice on 13 May 2015, to replace Ali Nawaz Chowhan, a Pakistani justice.